ceramicstudio/lit-composedb/README.md

 # ComposeDB with LIT Protocol: Message Board

-This is a rough example using LIT Protocol to encrypt and decrypt data based on on-chain condition logic while storing on ComposeDB.
+Learn how to use LIT Protocol to encrypt and decrypt data based on on-chain condition logic while storing on ComposeDB, built on the Ceramic Network.

 ## Getting Started